InvincibleKnight/Audio-Event-Detection/README.md

 ## Introduction:

 - The given problem is an audio classification problem, technically know as **Acoustic Event Detection**
-- Each audio file corresponds to an event class, e.g., children-playing, dog-barking, drilling, etc. The folder "audio_train_1ch/" contains the mono audio files (1761 wav files) and the file "labels_train.csv" contains the class labels.
+- Each audio file corresponds to an event class, e.g., children-playing, dog-barking, air_conditioner, drilling, etc. The folder "audio_train_1ch/" contains the mono audio files (1761 wav files) and the file "labels_train.csv" contains the class labels.

 ## Task 1